MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Possible cause

-This error will typcially occur on a VM where the [!INCLUDE[webserver](../developer/includes/webserver.md)] hasn't been installed before.
-It happens because setup is trying to install Windows Server Hosting and Microsoft .NET Core Runtime on the VM but they already exist, so a conflict occurs.
+This error will typically occur on a VM where the [!INCLUDE[webserver](../developer/includes/webserver.md)] hasn't been installed before.
+It happens because setup is trying to install Windows Server Hosting and Microsoft .NET Core Runtime on the VM but they're already installed, causing a conflict.

 ### Workaround